English

 While the specifics may vary depending on the bone and the reason for the osteotomy operation, here's a general overview of the procedure:

-You will be administered general or regional anesthesia depending on the complexity of the bone-cutting surgery.
+• Anaesthesia - You will be administered general or regional anaesthesia depending on the complexity of the bone-cutting surgery.

-Using specialized tools, the surgeon will carefully cut the bone at the predetermined location.
+• Bone Cutting - Using specialised tools, the surgeon will carefully cut the bone at the predetermined location.

 To know more about surgeries, book an appointment at the best orthopaedic hospital in Gurugram.